 - Clay Studio: 1 slab roller, 1 spray booth, 2 extruders (standard and hydraulic),16 electric Brent wheels, Soldner clay mixer, pug machine, ball mill (2 barrels), fully stocked/standard dry materials room, low to high fire glazes, clay supply room (clay fee applies*).
 3D printer and virtual reality equipment and software for clay.

-- Sculpture Studio: Slab roller, industrial compressor, carving equipment, MIG, TIG, plasma cutter, arc, oxygen/acetylene, propane, clamps/ vice, band saw, table saw, wide-range of power tools, belt sander, grinders, a large supply of stone carving tools/materials, anvil.
-AVariety of standard materials: waxes, plaster, oil based clays, etc.
+- Sculpture Studio: Slab roller, industrial compressor, carving equipment, MIG, TIG, Plasma Cutter, Arc, Oxygen/Acetylene, propane, clamps/ vice, Band Saw, Table Saw, wide range of power tools, belt sander, grinders, large supply of stone carving tools/materials, and anvil.
+Variety of standard materials: waxes, plaster, oil based clays, etc.

 - Monitoring for studio hours and assist Master Artist Workshops when needed.

-- Contribute a piece of artwork to an annual Armory Art Center Fundraiser.
+- Contribute a piece to an annual Armory Art Center Fundraiser.

-- Assistance during the Armory's public relations events: exhibition receptions, fundraisers, etc., as part of your weekly service hours.
+- Assistance during the Armory public relations events: exhibition receptions, fundraisers, etc. as needed is part of your weekly service hours.
 Additional volunteer assistance may be needed.

 - A minimum of 20 hours per week on premises in your studio and producing your work.

-- Teach at least one 8-week class and one workshop that is published in the catalog.
+- Required to teach at least one 8-week class and one workshop which will be published in the catalog

 Link to Application